nghiango1/hello/README.md

 - `rust`: For joining btw cult

 Other:
-- container: a low footprint seperated with specific environment (linked library, application) for my low resource pc/laptop.
+- `container`: a low footprint seperated with specific environment (linked library, application) for my low resource pc/laptop.
 But with KVM it become non-trivial.
     > `chroot` should work better in most usecase, I use build container's image to get my secondary root directory
+- `nginx`: for sharing my local project over VPN, use as a reverse proxy

 ## How to used